Dragon Age: Inquisition: Story

 Inquisition saw the return of many characters from the previous two installments.
 Laidlaw said they only chose characters who would "add something, emotionally, to the texture of the game".
 The team worked to ensure that the game's cast had a balance in gender, race, and gameplay class.
 Characters who can be killed off in Origins and II would have a less significant role in Inquisition because not every player would have them in their world states.
 Gaider cited Varric as an easy inclusion because he was always going to survive Dragon Age II, and he had important roles to play in both II and Inquisition.
 Including characters from the previous games also allowed players to understand the significance of their choices in those games.
-While Hawke returns in Inquisition, the Warden from Origins does not make an appearance because they were not voiced in Origins.
-The team feared that voicing the Warden in Inquisition might detach players from them.
+While Hawke returns in Inquisition, the Warden from Origins does not make an appearance because they were not voiced in Origins and the team cannot create a character model that resembled their appearance in Origins.
+The Warden was set to appear in "Here Lies the Abyss" quest with Hawke, but this was cut late during the game's development.
 The team hired a former crime reporter whose role was to inspect every piece of Dragon Age media to ensure Inquisition had not deviated from the lore established.
 An internal wikia was created so that the team could keep track of the status of all the characters.

 Unlike previous games in the series, Inquisition removed the gift system for party companions to make friendship and romance more organic.
 The companions would now react to game's events as they unfold and respond to the players differently.
 Gifts could no longer be exploited to gain or regain approval.
 The approval bar were removed, and players have to gauge how their companions perceive them based on subtle clues like how they greet the Inquisitor.
 Persona 4, The Darkness and The Last of Us inspired the new relationship system.
 Unlike Dragon Age II where nearly all romance options are bisexual by orientation, the romanceable characters in Inquisition have different sexual orientations.
 Dorian Pavus, for instance, is BioWare's first "fully gay" male companion.